Tsingpeng/Data-Structures-and-Algorithms-by-Python3/README.md

 ## Data Structures and Algorithms by Python3.X

-In this project, I use Python3.X to get essential data structures(linked list, array, queue, stack, priority queue, heap, hash map, BST, BBST, graph, BFS, DFS,), sorting algorithms and other algorithms(like TOP-K, N_queens, and other questions of LeetCode).
+In this project, I use Python3.X to get essential data structures(e.g. linked list, array, queue, stack, priority queue, heap, hash map, BST, BBST, graph, BFS, DFS,), sorting algorithms and other algorithms(like TOP-K, N_queens, and other questions of LeetCode).

-There're complete notes writen in Chinese.
+There're complete notes written in Chinese.
 (I'll rewrite the notes in English ver. later)

 ### Reference: